deeputech/deeputech.github.io/_posts/2019-06-16-my-beautiful-linux-development-environment.md

 {% twitter 1139602081935966210 %}

 I hope you find this useful.
-If you have any questions or if you think I missed something please add a comment.
+If you have any questions or if you think I missed something, please add a comment.

 If you like this article, please leave a like or a comment.